rmp135/sql-ts/docs/README.md

 <!-- panels:end -->

+## Enums

+Enums are supported for Postgres and MySQL, but they work in different ways.

+In Postgres, an ENUM type can be created, references by a column which will become a TypeScript enum type and referenced as the property type.
+This allows multiple properties to share the same enum.

+In MySQL, enums are string literal unions.
+The column named `LogType` of `ENUM('warning', 'verbose')` becomes `LogType: 'warning' | 'verbose'`.

 ## Table Generated Enums

-TypeScript enums can be generated from data stored in a table and set as the type on another property, allowing for static enum data to be shared between database and TypeScript code as well as providing intellisense during development.
+TypeScript enums can also be generated from data stored in a table and set as the type on another property, allowing for static enum data to be shared between database and TypeScript code as well as providing intellisense during development.

 Take for example, a Log and LogLevel table.
 The Log table references LogLevel by foreign key and the LogLevel contains a static list of levels.